Did you ever start eating and couldn’t stop?

 Look At Your Experience

-Most of us know at least one person with type 2 diabetes.
-Or someone with borderline sugar that is not supposed to eat sugar.
-This person, of course, continues to eat sugar and even more than before the diagnosis.
+Most of us know at least one type 2 diabetes patient, or someone with borderline sugar who’s not allowed to eat sugar, and he keeps eating sugar and even more than before the diagnosis.

 Or someone with high cholesterol who eats everything that is forbidden.